cjteclab/yatra/compendium/git_basic.md

 # GIT BASIC

+## Table Of Content
+- How to create a git repository and link it with an github repository by ssh-key
+- How to change the standard editor in git

+---

 ## How to create a git repository and link it with an github repository by ssh-key

 ### Step 1 - Prepare Host